rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

   - [Configuring a K3s Cluster to Enable Importation to Rancher](#configuring-a-k3s-cluster-to-enable-importation-to-rancher)
   - [Debug Logging and Troubleshooting for Imported K3s clusters](#debug-logging-and-troubleshooting-for-imported-k3s-clusters)
 - [Annotating imported clusters](#annotating-imported-clusters)

-# Changes in Rancher v2.5

-In Rancher v2.5, the cluster registration feature replaced the feature to import clusters.

-Registering EKS clusters now provides additional benefits.
-For the most part, registered EKS clusters and EKS clusters created in Rancher are treated the same way in the Rancher UI, except for deletion.

-When you delete an EKS cluster that was created in Rancher, the cluster is destroyed.
-When you delete an EKS cluster that was registered in Rancher, it is disconnected from the Rancher server, but it still exists and you can still access it in the same way you did before it was registered in Rancher.

 # Features